 11.1.
-While the school has a separate whistleblowing policy, this is a summary that outlines the process when there is a concern that safeguarding issues have not been reported or followed correctly.
+While the EPA has a separate whistleblowing policy, this is a summary that outlines the process when there is a concern that safeguarding issues have not been reported or followed correctly.

-This does not replace the whistleblowing policy and should be read in conjunction with the school policy.
+This does not replace the whistleblowing policy and should be read in conjunction with that policy.